mahmoud/lithoxyl/docs/sinks.rst

 Events
 ------

-Five events can happen in the Lithoxyl system:
+Lithoxyl Events are state changes associated with a particular Action.
+Five types of events can happen in the Lithoxyl system:

-* **begin** - The beginning of a Action, whether manually or through entering a context-managed block of code.
+* **begin** - The beginning of an Action, whether manually or through entering a context-managed block of code.

   The begin event corresponds to the method signature ``on_begin(self, begin_event)``.
 Designed to be called once per Action.

-* **end** - The completion of a Action, whether manually (``success()`` and ``failure()``) or through exiting a context-managed block of code.
-There are three ways a Action can end, **success**, **failure**, and **exception**, but all of them result in an *end* event.
+* **end** - The completion of an Action, whether manually (``success()`` and ``failure()``) or through exiting a context-managed block of code.
+There are three ways an Action can end, **success**, **failure**, and **exception**, but all of them result in an *end* event.

   The end event corresponds to the method signature ``on_end(self, end_event)``.
 Designed to be called once per Action.

 * **exception** - Called immediately when an exception is raised from within the context-managed block, or when an exception is manually handled with Action.exception().
 Actions ending in exception state